Statistical description of galaxy clusters in Finzi model of gravity: The partition function

 \section{The partition function}

-In this section, we develop the partition function by taking into consideration a system of particles interacting gravitationally through Finzi gravity.
+In this section, we develop the general partition function by taking into consideration a system of gravitationally interacting particles, with the interaction defined by Finzi gravity.
 We assume the clustering of galaxies in the expanding background to be in quasi-equilibrium state forming an ensemble of co-moving cells.
-We consider our system consists of a larger number of cells (ensemble of cells) of equal volume $V$ with an average number density $\bar{N}$.
-The partition function for such a system of pairwise interacting particles having correlation energy $\Phi$ and average temperature $T$ is given by~\cite{9}
+We assume the system consists of an ensemble of cells of equal volume $V$ with number density $\bar{N}$.
+The form of the partition function for such a system of pairwise interacting particles having correlation energy $\Phi$ and average temperature $T$ is given by~\cite{9}

-Here, $N!$ takes care of distinguishability of the system and $\lambda$ is a normalization factor.
-Boltzmann's constant is set to unity here.
-The configuration part of the equation (\ref{03}) can be written as
+Here,$\lambda$ is the normalization constant and the factor $N!$ takes into account the distinguishability of the system particles.
+The Boltzmann's constant,$k_B$, is set equal to unity.
+Configuration part of the equation (\ref{03}) can be written as

 The gravitational potential energy function $\Phi(r_{1},r_{2},...r_{N})$ is a function of the relative positions $r =|r_{i}-r_{j}|$ and is summed over all the pairs of particles.
-In our system of gravitating bodies, the potential energy $\Phi(r_{1},r_{2},...r_{N})$ of the system is due to all pairs of particles of the system, i.e.
+In the system of gravitationally interacting bodies, the potential energy $\Phi(r_{1},r_{2},...r_{N})$ is due to all pairs of particles present in the system, i.e.

 With this simplification (\ref{05}), equation (\ref{04}) can now be written as

 where $\Phi_{ij}$ is the two point interaction energy between the $i^{th}$ and $j^{th}$ particle.
 The configuration integral can be written in terms of two-point function $f_{ij}(=e^{ -\frac{\Phi_{ij}}{T}}-1)$ defined as: